iBotclub/iBotclub.github.io/_posts/2025-07-29-how-robotics-learn-to-imagine.md

 author: Aadarsh Ram + Krish Yadav
 excerpt_separator: <!--more-->
 ---
-It’s a rainy evening.
-You’re cycling home when a ball rolls across the road.
-Instinctively, you slow down.
-You haven’t seen the child yet, but you already know one is coming.
+t’s late at night, and you’re walking through a quiet street.
+Suddenly, you hear the distant bark of a dog and spot a shadow darting behind a parked car.
+Instinctively, you pause, your mind racing through possibilities — is it a stray, a person, or just the wind?
-Congratulations — you’ve just simulated the future in your head.
-Now imagine a robot in your place.
-Would it have stopped in time?
+In that split second, your brain has imagined several futures, helping you decide your next move.
+But what if you were a robot?
+Would you have stopped, or walked straight ahead?
 <!--more-->

 # How Robotics Learn to Imagine